 Aims of the Review

-The purpose of our review is to examine how effectively the draft law implements the decisions of the States Assembly.
-This will include the adequacy of the law in:
+The purpose of the review was to examine how effectively the draft law implements the decisions of the States Assembly.
+This included the adequacy of the law in:

 - allowing for same-sex couples to get married in Jersey;